chaviva16/Disease_Prediction/README.md

 🏥 Disease Prediction System
 🌟 Overview
-The Disease Prediction System is a machine learning-powered web application that predicts potential diseases based on user-input symptoms.
+The Disease Prediction System is a machine learning powered web application that predicts potential diseases based on user input symptoms.
 It utilizes a combination of Random Forest, Support Vector Machine (SVM), and Naïve Bayes models integrated via a weighted voting ensemble to ensure high prediction accuracy.

 🔍 Features
 ✅ Multiple ML Models – Leverages the strengths of Random Forest, SVM, and Naïve Bayes.